djalbat/xgl/README.md

 ```
 ### Creating canvas elements

-Whilst the `Scene`, `Camera` and `Part` JSX elements are built in, you have to create the JSX elements that are rendered.
+Whilst the `Scene`, `Camera` and `Part` JSX elements are built in, you have to create the canvas elements.
 Here is a bare bones implementation of the `ColouredSquare` element:

 ```js
 const coordinates = [